 11. Is there terminal access through Galaxy?

 Terminal access to your Galaxy virtual machine (VM) is not through the Galaxy GUI.
 To use the command line terminal, go back to the Terra workspace.
 Clicking on the terminal icon (as described here) in the workspace from which you’ve launched your Galaxy instance will surface a terminal for that Galaxy instance.

 12. What if a tool I need isn't in the preinstalled tools available when I create my Galaxy instance?

 13. Where can I send tools that I've wrapped for Galaxy to be reviewed?

 The Intergalactic Utilities Commission maintains best practices for tools, and also accepts pull requests for tools.

-14. Is there any advantage between Docker and Conda with respect to wrapping tools for Galaxy?
+14. Is there any advantage between using Docker or Conda when wrapping tools for Galaxy?

 The performance tends to be similar from the perspective of Galaxy.

 15. If my tool is already in IUC, what is the next step to get it onto a public server like UseGalaxy?

 16. How difficult is it publish in the ToolShed and/or make dependencies available if they are not already available in Conda?

 We recommend adding your tool first to something like BioConda, as this will create a Docker container for that tool; this way your tool is available in Conda.